stuffedwombat/stuffedwombat.github.io/producering_08.md

 This last week has shown me that I can do it, as long as I actually, genuinely try to finish.

-I’ve spent more than a year on Producer by now, but, as usual, only very little of that time was actually spent trying to finish the game.
-Most of it was idle exploration and endless iteration over the same three details.
+It's been more than a year of Producer by now.
+As usual, only very little of that time has been actually spent on trying to finish the game.
+Most of it was idle exploration.
+Lazy daydreaming through code.
+Endless iteration over the same three details.

-This highly iterative beginning appears to be a necessary part of my creative process, but there is that crucial point where exploration turns to procrastination.
-Beyond that point, I am actively trying to not even start to finish the game because I am scared of what I’ll have to cut to get it done.
+This highly iterative phase of hopes and dreams appears to be a necessary part of my creative process, but there is a crucial point where it turns to procrastination.
+Beyond that point, I'm actively delaying the work because I'm afraid of what'll have to be cut to get it done.

 Now, as I look back on a whole month of relatively ruthless culling, I feel like a weight has been removed from my shoulders.
 I’m looking forward to flesh out the scenes that are left.
 I’m excited to add finishing touches to the artwork.
 I can’t wait for next week.